cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

   variable or expression.

 - `step` (`s` for short): step "into" the current instruction.
-That is, if the current instruction is a function call, `gdb` will go "into" that function and start stepping through its instructions.
+That is, if the current instruction is a function call, GDB will go "into" that function and start stepping through its instructions.
+(Note that if the function you're trying to step into was, say, a library function compiled without debugger symbols, then typing `s` will result in you stepping "into" assembly language routines -- see the box entitled "[s]tep vs [n]ext" for more details.)

-- `next` (`n` for short): step "over" the current instruction; if it is a function call, the function will be executed without `gdb` going "into" that function and stepping through it in detail.
+- `next` (`n` for short): step "over" the current instruction; if it is a function call, the function will be executed without GDB going "into" that function and stepping through it in detail.

 - `finish`: Step "out" of the current function (run to the end).